 Another consideration if you are using the Actual Expense method is depreciation.
 If you use a vehicle for your work 50% or more of the time, you may want to also deduct part of the overall wear and tear on the car.
-You can learn more about this in the What is Depreciation? resource.
+You can learn more about this in the What is Depreciation? section.

-How do I Include the Cost of My Home?
+How do I include the costs of my home?